DanielGarciaGuillen/html5canvas/README.md

 ## Learnings

-* How to use basic canva with
+* How to use basic canvas with

 ```
 const canvas = document.querySelector("#draw");